magronp/bsrnn/README.md

 | average     |    7.94        |      6.51          |    8.24        |      6.44          |

-We can see there we are about 1.4-1.8 dB SDR behind the results reported in the paper.
+We can see that we are about 1.4-1.8 dB SDR behind the results reported in the paper.
 Note that a similar conclusion can be drawn from [another unofficial implementation](https://github.com/amanteur/BandSplitRNN-Pytorch) (with actually even worse results).
 Thus, some efforts are still needed to reproduce the BSRNN results.

 **About the metrics**: